Real Estate photography has been my primary area of interest with experience dating back to 2014.

-In Real Estate marketing, you need to show the space – size of the room, relationship to other areas of the house and views, if they are a property selling point.
+- Real Estate marketing – goal is to show the space – size of the room, relationship to other areas of the house along with any views, if they are a property selling point.

-Builders and commercial may require more focus on design elements.
+- Builders and commercial – all of the above with special focus on design elements.

-Recognizably, busy agents don’t necessarily care to know how the imagery is made, they just want images that will stand out in a sea of other listings.
-But it is worth understanding what will get them the images that represent their brand and displays their commitment to clients to put the best foot forward for their property.
+Different techniques utilized in Real Estate Photography are ambient, ambient blended with flash (flambient), high dynamic range or HDR, and with lighting.
+Yes, busy agents don’t necessarily care to know how the imagery is made, they just want images that will stand out in a sea of other listings.
+But it is worth understanding what will get them the images that represent their brand and display their commitment to clients by putting a best foot forward for their property.

-Lower end properties may only require quick shots, maybe with flash.
+Not all properties require such detail and accuracy and will probably sell with the latest cell-phone photos, slanted walls and all, depending on the market and how fast properties are moving.
 Mid-range properties can be efficiently done with HDR or ‘flambiet’ and multi-million dollar listings with ocean views generally require larger lighting set-ups.

 The results are usually this: